FestiveSpooks/FestiveSpooks/README.md

 - *🇨🇦, ♐, Birthday is on December 2nd O_o*
 -  I will respect your ships as long as you respect mine (I DO NOT ACCEPT PROSHIPPERS AND EVEN MORE ILLEGAL STUFF.
 -  If you like I can match with you as any ship, duo, siblings directly on PonyTown!!
+-  I'm practically one of the kindest dandy's world/Regretevator Player out there!
+(Unless some one makes me crash out, Or I am joking around, Or I am in a bad mood.)
 -  More links from what ever!!
    [SATIRE_COMICS](https://readmycomic.straw.page)
 -  ### Fandoms I'm in ATM -
 -  Stardew Valley